-Exercise more often: Exercise and physical activity are a natural expellant for the GI tract.
-Research suggests a sedentary lifestyle and insufficient exercise increase your risk for constipation.
+Exercise more often: Exercise and physical activity are a natural expellant for the GI tract. suggests a sedentary lifestyle and insufficient exercise increase your risk for constipation.
 If you’re new to exercise, you may see improvements with small amounts of exercise.
 Walking as little as 10 to 20 minutes each day may be beneficial.

 Complications of not treating IBS-C/CIC

 Ignoring unusual symptoms isn’t at all uncommon for many people.
 Busy schedules, budget constraints, or issues with health insurance may keep you from seeking medical attention.
 For your health and well-being, find a way to get a diagnosis and treatment.
 A life with these symptoms can be uncomfortable — even miserable.

 Finding a successful treatment for constipation is a smart idea for many reasons.
 It helps you regain a sense of control over your body, and it helps you improve your quality of life.
 Treatment for both IBS-C and CIC is usually very successful for most people.
 Here are some of the complications of not treating or undertreating your IBS-C or CIC.

 Chronic constipation is one of the most common causes of hemorrhoids.
 The increased pressure from your stool can cause swelling in your veins.
 The veins may bulge outward into your rectum and anus.
 Swollen, inflamed veins around your rectum and anus can be uncomfortable, irritating, and even painful.